+Debt securities in bearer form are subject to special U.S. tax requirements and may not be offered, sold, or delivered within the United States or its possessions or to a U.S. person, except in certain transactions permitted by U.S. tax regulations.
+Investors should consult the prospectus supplement in the event that bearer debt securities are issued for special procedures and restrictions that will apply to such an offering.
 Under the Williams' certificate of incorporation, as amended, Williams is authorized to issue up to 30,000,000 shares of preferred stock, par value \$1.00 per share, in one or more series.
-At March 31, 2001, no shares of preferred stock were outstanding outside of our consolidated group.
-See "Outstanding Preferred Stock Within the Consolidated Group" below.
+At September 30, 2000, no shares of preferred stock were outstanding.
 The following description of preferred stock sets forth certain general terms and provisions of the series of preferred stock to which any prospectus supplement may relate.
 The prospectus supplement relating to a particular series of preferred stock will describe certain other terms of such series of preferred stock.
 If so indicated in the prospectus supplement relating to a particular series of preferred stock, the terms of any such series of preferred stock may differ from the terms set forth below.
 The description of preferred stock set forth below and the description of the terms of a particular series of preferred stock set forth in the related prospectus supplement are not complete and are qualified in their entirety by reference to the certificate of incorporation and to the certificate of designation relating to that series of preferred stock.